riteshyaaa/dev-tinder/before_start.md

 - encrypt the password and store user with encrypted password
 - created login api
 - compare the password and throw error if email and password are invalid
+- install cookie parser
+- send a dummy cookie to the server
+- create a Get /profile api and check that if you get cookie back as req.cookie
+- install jsonWebToken libarary and explore the library
+- In login api, after email and password validation, create a JWT token and send it to the user cookie
+- read the cookie inside the user and find looged in user
+- userAuth middleware
+- add userAuth middleware to /profile api and sedconnectionRequest api
+- set  the expiry jwt token and cookies to 7 Days